JurgitaE/04-coming-soon/README.md

 ## ⚠️ License

 Distributed under the MIT License.
-See LICENSE.md for more information.
+See LICENSE for more information.

 ## 🔗 Other resources